pullreminders/enterprise/README.md

 2. Download the Pull Reminders docker image
 3. Import it using `docker load -i pullreminders.latest.tar`
 4. Create a working directory on your host `mkdir ~/pullreminders`
 5. Inside this directory, create a `dockerenv` file with the variables set below.
-Check out a full [example dockerenv file](./dockerenv.example).
+Check out a full [example dockerenv file](./dockerenv.example). `DATABASE_URL` is your Postgres connection url – we recommend creating a Postgres database through a managed service like AWS RDS or Google Cloud SQL.

     ```
     DATABASE_URL=